jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/classes-implementation-texts-to-incorporate.md

 2008-06-10

 A class adds a sub object to the system interface,
-a procedure on object assignment of this sub object,
+a command on object assignment of this sub object,
 which configures the object that gets the class.
 It might also change the diagram expression module.